Hreflang: The Technical SEO Guide to Global Domination

 Using XML sitemaps simplifies updates and maintenance, as you only need to modify one file.
 However, it requires generating and updating the sitemap whenever changes are made to your website's language versions.

-Now that you understand the various implementation methods, let's delve into the critical aspects of validation and troubleshooting to ensure your hreflang setup is error-free.
+Now that you understand the various implementation methods, let's delve into best practices.

 Hreflang Best Practices: Avoiding Common Pitfalls